lidofinance/alerting-forta/l2-bridge-optimism/README.md

 **Alerts:**

 - PROXY-UPGRADED - One of the proxies on the Optimism side was upgraded
-- PROXY-ADMIN-CHANGED - Admin for of the proxies on the Optimism side was changed
+- PROXY-ADMIN-CHANGED - Admin of the proxies on the Optimism side was changed
 - Alerts on the admin events in L2-bridge (optimism side)

 ### Withdrawals